 This report reflects the outcome of the year-long research project.

-This is the latest release in the series: Universal Credit, Council Tax Reduction scheme and rent arrears in Wales
+This is not the latest release in the series: Universal Credit, Council Tax Reduction scheme and rent arrears in Wales

 The report focuses on the impact of Universal Credit on the Council Tax Reduction Scheme, council tax reduction awards, council tax arrears and rent arrears in Wales.
 The report also considers the experience of Universal Credit claimants and stakeholders.